mitre/caldera/docs/Customizing-CALDERA-configuration.md

 * **Host**: the IP address CALDERA is available at.
 You may need to change this to 0.0.0.0 to serve CALDERA on all interfaces, if you anticipate remote machines directly connecting to it.
 * **Port**: the port you serve CALDERA on
 * **Exfil_dir**: the directory to use when an ability exfiltrates files from the agent, sending them back to CALDERA.
 Any file(s) posted to the /file/upload endpoint will end up in this directory.
-* **Enabled_plugins**: the list of all loaded [plugins](What-is-a-plugin.md).
+* **Plugins**: the list of all loaded [plugins](What-is-a-plugin.md).
 A plugin must be in this list to be available when CALDERA is running.
 Adding a plugin to this list will result in that plugin's hook.py file getting called when CALDERA boots up.
 * **API_KEY**: A password to use when accessing CALDERA programmatically.
 * **Users**: the username/password credentials of all accounts you want to access the CALDERA login page